Frequently Asked Questions (FAQ)

 Yes, we have two pick up location in the GTA.

-- Our shop is located at 688 Mount Pleasant Rd. in Toronto.
+1. Our shop is located at 688 Mount Pleasant Rd. in Toronto.
 (Mount Pleasant & Eglinton).
 In store shopping is open.
-See our google and socials for up to date hours as winter and spring hours differ.
+For shop directions and parking see here.

-- Winston-Churchill & Derry Rd (Mississauga) (1 week fulfillment time) - pick up only - not a store location - Free for orders over $125
+2. Winston-Churchill & Derry Rd (Mississauga) (1 week fulfillment time) - pick up only - not a store location

 Before you purchase